Walker Park - St. Clare Street in Birtle

 This garden surrounds the old Town Hall Bell which once hung in the tower of the Town Hall at this location.
 On a lower tier of the property is the Friendship Garden.

 This corner is one of many green spaces created and maintained by Birtle in Bloom volunteers.
 The Memory Garden was created in phases in 2000 and 2001.
 It is planted with roses, lilies, daylilies and peonies below rosybloom crab apple trees.
-The garden is planted in memory of loved ones.
-Names continue to be added to the plaques.
+The garden is planted in memory of our loved ones.
 If there is someone you wish to have remembered on a plaque in the Memory Garden, please speak to a Birtle in Bloom committee member.

 Brian Salmon Memorial Pocket Park - Main Street Birtle